• COM10: Model codes

 Motivation

 A central aspect within the mission of the fib is the release of model codes on concrete structures and related subjects.
-These codes should serve worldwide as the guiding science-based documents offering in a code-type version the state of the art knowledge on the planning, design, construction, execution, operation or in service performance, maintenance, rehabilitation and dismantlement of new and existing concrete structures, respectively.
-The model codes should meet the latest requirements and technologies in view of aspects related to safety, serviceability, durability, resilience and to fulfil the resilience and sustainability of structures, recognising economic and aesthetic needs of different societies.
+These codes should serve worldwide as the guiding science-based documents offering in a code-type version the state of the art knowledge on the planning, design, construction, execution, operation or in service performance, maintenance, rehabilitation and dismantlement or reuse of new and existing concrete structures, respectively.
+The model codes should meet the latest requirements and technologies in view of aspects related to safety, serviceability, durability, sustainability of structures, recognizing economic, aesthetic and other needs of different societies.

 Scope and objective of technical work